Chapter 12 – An Interlude in Dreamland

 It seems odd that neither one of us minded Jean’s being married and having two small children.
 We were thoughtlessly selfish.
 We were an island and nothing except the two of us really existed.

 I of course did not know his wife and children, so it was probably easier for me to forget.
 Jean was staying in Montpellier for the summer to catch up on a failed year in medical school.
 He was already an oenologist, a wine scientist.
-He and his friend Jean-Jacques had gone through that school together and Jean-Jacques went on to become a very successful professional.
+He and his friend Jean-Jacques had gone through that school together and Jean-Jacques went on to become a very successful professional oenologue.

 It got to be a couple of intense weeks of nothing but blue skies, beaches and beautiful grassy sand dunes, strolling around the old streets in Montpellier and having a pastis or a coffee at Y’a bon or Y’a mieux.
 And there were inexpensive meals in little restaurants that certainly don’t exist any more today.

 One lunch-time, I remember so well there was a group of six of us, I think.
 It was hotter than Hades and we went into a restaurant that may have been air-conditioned.
-(Movie theaters at that time always announced outside “salle climatisée“, which was self-explanatory.)
-Anyway, we sat down around a big table and when the patronne came to ask us what we wanted to order we said “du melon“.
+(Movie theaters at that time always announced outside “salle climatisée“, a term that was self-explanatory.)
+Anyway, we sat down around a big table and when la patronne came to ask us what we wanted to order we said “du melon“.
 It was just exactly what we wanted, nice cold tasty melon.
 After that the nice woman came back and said “Et ensuite?”
 We said “du melon”.
 Everybody laughed, but the woman didn’t mind.
 That was our lunch that day.
 I remember it was a restaurant just south of l’Œuf, and we were the only guests.
 It was too hot to move, so nobody else moved at noontime.

 To go to the beach we mostly drove to Carnon-Plage in Jean’s little 2-chevaux.
 It was so very different in those days, the beaches unspoiled by huge vacation apartment buildings and an excess of tourism.
 There were lots of bathers and ball players, like on all French beaches, but nothing that spoiled the serenity and beauty of the sea and the grass-covered dunes.
-The Mediterranean was still clean in those days.
+Also, the Mediterranean was still clean in those days.

 Jean-Jacques was always the driver.
 One evening as the sun was already low in the west, coming back from Carnon-Plage, Jean and I were sitting in the back.
 I was on the left against the setting sun.
 Jean looked at me and said ‘Comme tu peux être belle…’ A never forgotten memory.